 There are many reasons why you may be considering having plastic surgery, be it for cosmetic or reconstructive purposes.
 Whether you are considering surgery to your face, your breasts or another part of your body it is an important decision and one that must be reached after careful consideration.
 This consideration not only relates to the physical (surgical) side of the process, but also to the emotional and psychological side of things.

-Pre-operatively Dr Mills can help you work through any self-doubt you may have related to a part of your body.
+Pre-operatively psychological help might help you work through any self-doubt you may have related to a part of your body.
 If surgery is the right route for you, it is important that you have an understanding of what is achievable and have realistic expectations.
-After surgery, Dr Mills can further help with adapting to a change in your body image.
+After surgery, psychological support can further help with adapting to a change in your body image in certain cases.

 Undergoing plastic surgery for cosmetic or reconstructive reasons is a life-changing event – something fully understood by Mr Pacifico and his team.